olcf/olcf-user-docs/software/python/index.rst

 .. warning::
-    When submitting a batch script or interactive job with the default ``miniforge3`` module previously loaded, you will be deactivated back to the base environment at the start of your job.
-So, make sure to still activate your desired conda environment during your job!
+    When submitting a batch script or interactive job with the default ``miniforge3`` module previously loaded, your environment will be deactivated and you will be returned to the base environment at the start of your job.
+In order to run with your prepared environment, be sure to ``conda activate`` it again in your job.

 .. note::
     As of October 2025, the usage of ``--export=NONE`` and ``unset SLURM_EXPORT_ENV``